 Take this step seriously because who you are working with will play a big role in whether you are getting good advice, receiving proper communication and getting the best opportunity for your sale or purchase.
 It can be uncomfortable to say no to a friend or family member who is competing for your business, but you know these people and can ask them direct questions like those mentioned earlier.

-3) Interview several agents: in your interview, ask if they have the time to give you their full attention.
+In your interview, ask if they have the time to give you their full attention.
 If you know they’ll be vacationing or hunting, you have a good reason to make another choice.
 If they are just getting started in their career and you aren’t totally savvy in this department, it would serve you better to work with a seasoned professional.
 Because of the considerable impact on your finances and lifestyle, think of it as business rather than personal.

 You can also look at reviews on the agent’s website, Google, Yelp and others.
 Get references and ask other clients about their experience.
 Look for someone who is up to date in the industry and has the experience to back up the opinions they will be sharing with you.
 Choose a realtor you feel will serve you best, even if it won’t be a popular decision with everyone else.
 You can offer an honest, yet tactful, reason later if you feel it’s necessary.

 Now that you have engaged a realtor whose personality and skills are aligned with your needs, have an honest, more in-depth conversation about your expectations and where you will need help.
 Ask about priorities and processes and how they will communicate with you.

 When buying a home, you’ll quickly discuss price range.
 Talk with a mortgage professional and get pre-qualified so that step is out of the way.
 If you don’t know a mortgage broker, your realtor can make a recommendation.
 You can also talk with people you trust for recommendations.
 If you hear the same name more than once, it’s a good clue that you would do well working with that person.

 The mortgage process is another area that requires your own perspective and determination.
 You can trust your loan officer or broker to help you qualify and get all the paperwork in order.
 Where you need to trust your own good sense is in deciding how much you really want to invest in a house.

 Once you decide on a price range, be sure to stick to it.
 Looking at homes above that level is non-productive and a waste of time.
 Discuss this with your realtor for a clear understanding of the desired price range, then restrict your activities to finding a home that’s priced right for you.

 Another important item when buying a home is to be very clear on the location and features that you must find to be happy with the purchase.
 Make your own list (with family members) of locations that interest you and features that are non-negotiable.

 Stay true to your own set of priorities and look only at homes that have the items on your non-negotiable list.
 There’s no reason to give in on things that are that important to you and your family.
 This is where you trust your own determination to know what’s best for your future.
 Features that would be nice to have, but are not entirely necessary, should carry less weigh in your decision process.
 The agent can help you make perceptive comparisons of homes and value.

 For those of you who are selling your home, your realtor will provide market comparisons with other homes that have sold recently in your area.
 An experienced realtor will know how to price your home to be competitive, yet yield as much as the market will bear.
 It’s important to price correctly so that you gain from the true value without overpricing.
 If the price is too high for market demand, it will stay on the market longer and eventually require a change in listing price.

 If you have information on any of the homes used in the market comparisons that would explain why your home could be worth more, this is the time to speak up.
 Sometimes, friends and neighbors know more about features and problems in a home than is apparent in the listing.

 When preparing your home for a sale, your agent will provide helpful tips on how to make your home as attractive and appealing as possible.
 They have seen countless homes for sale and know what helps and what hurts.
 Follow this advice and you’ll have a much better experience—and a better offer.

 Your agent will also be a valuable resource when an offer comes in.
 You’ll want a well-informed opinion on the details of the offer and, if negotiation is needed, you’ll be glad to have your realtor representing you.
 Offers can be complex, and one part of the offer might offset another.
 You can discuss the price and terms to see if it makes good financial sense.

 Overall, when buying or selling your home, remember that one of the most important decisions is to find an excellent real estate agent.
 Making a good business decision to hire the most capable agent will make all the difference in your transactional experience and the outcome.

 If you have enjoyed this article and gained some perspective about working with a realtor while trusting your own judgment, please share it with a friend who might also benefit.
 Thank you and best of luck with your buying or selling experience.